 So, before you, sand, refinish, and/or stain your bamboo floors remember to wear personal protective equipment to avoid inhaling the toxic sawdust and dirt.

-Also, after you have stained, sealed, and refinished your bamboo flooring, give it enough time to dry (at least 24 hours to 36 hours) before you return the furniture, rugs, and other items into your room.
+Also, after you have stained, sealed, and refinished your bamboo flooring, give it enough time to dry (at least 24 hours to 36 hours) before you return the furniture, rugs, and other items to your room.

-How Much Does It Cost for Refinishing?
+How Much Does it Cost for Refinishing Bamboo Floors?

 If you go the DIY route, you may expect to spend around $1–$2 per square foot.